benchopt/benchopt/doc/how.rst

 .. literalinclude:: ../benchopt/tests/test_benchmarks/dummy_benchmark/datasets/leukemia.py

-You can also define a parametrized simulated dataset for example to test across problem dimensions.
+You can also define a parametrized simulated dataset, for example to test across multiple problem dimensions.

 Example of parametrized simulated dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~